 What I try to do

-I believe in the development of well-rounded engineers.
+I believe in developing well-rounded engineers.
 May no engineer go to their grave having never read a poem, a datasheet, or a patent application.
-To that end, I try to create as many learning opportunities as I can for all the (seriously, wickedly) smart people surrounding me – such as bioethical discussions and advanced instrumentation lectures – and vicariously benefit from learning even more from them.
+To that end, I try to create as many learning opportunities as I can for all the smart folks around me, such as bioethical discussions and advanced instrumentation lectures.
+That I happen to benefit from learning from them thereby should not go unnoticed.

 Why I try to do it

 My philosophy: The world could stand to think a little bit more about itself and where it’s heading.
-We have a brilliant generation of engineers coming up in the world and they’ve got ideas about how they want it to look and they want the skills to make it look that way.
-We’ve got to equip them with these skills and many others.
+We have a brilliant generation of engineers (and healthcare workers and scientists and leaders and best) coming up and they’ve got ideas about how they want that world to look and they need resources and resourcefulness to make it look that way.
 And I think I can help.